ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.python.markdown

   the current transaction) when trying to save a document that has been modified on the server side after the client loaded and modified it.

-* The `ConcurrencyException` that might be thrown upon the `SaveChanges` call needs to be handled by the caller.
+* The `ConcurrencyException` that might be thrown upon the `save_changes` call needs to be handled by the caller.
   The operation can be retried (the document needs to be reloaded since it got changed meanwhile) or handle the error in a way that is suitable in a given scenario.